HOW TO GET STARTED WITH BABY LED WEANING FIRST FOODS

 I began giving my son rice cereal around 6 months of age mixed with breast milk then eventually we moved onto other breakfast cereals and then puree’s.

 It was a lot of hard work initially.
-I’ve never been a fan of baby jar food so I would always make my own from scratch.
+I’ve never been a fan of baby jar food so I would always make my own first foods from scratch.

 It would sometimes take me hours to make different food combinations and freeze them.